awezmehtab/awezmehtab/README.md

 - ⚡ Fun fact: ...
 -->

 I have a decent amount of interest in coding.
-Currently I can use C++, Python, JavaScript, HTML-CSS, NodeJS, ExpressJS, Bash, LaTeX.
-I like exploring how code can help us visualize various things in Mathematics, Physics and in general 3d Graphics.
-I also am interested in maths.
+Currently I can use C++, Python, JavaScript, NodeJS, ExpressJS, Bash, LaTeX, HTML-CSS(only if you want to count).
+I am interested in mathematics, computer science, physics.
+I like being creative with code.
+I also enjoy competitive programming, quantum computation.
 Apart from academics, I like doing standup comedy 🎤

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=awezmehtab&show_icons=true&theme=radical)